spsforks/QB64-Wiki/ABS.md

 * Use [SGN](SGN) to determine a value's sign when necessary.
 * **QB64** allows programs to return only positive [_UNSIGNED](_UNSIGNED) variable values using a [DIM](DIM) or [_DEFINE](_DEFINE) statement.

 ## Example(s)

-## Example(s)
 Finding the absolute value of positive and negative numerical values.

 ```vb